 As part of a massive expansion, Facebook hired famed architect Frank Gehry to design two new office buildings for its West Campus.
-In addition to office space, the project will include open green space, charging facilities and a sky bridge that will provide safe bicycle and pedestrian access to the Bay Trail across the Bayfront Expressway.
+In addition to office space, the project includes open green space, charging facilities and a sky bridge that provides safe bicycle and pedestrian access to the Bay Trail across the Bayfront Expressway.

-Three pedestrian bridges will seamlessly connect the structure to the adjacent MPK 22 building.
+Three pedestrian bridges seamlessly connect the structure to the adjacent MPK 22 building.
 To provide a high level of service to employees, the structure was designed to accommodate a flexible valet program that can be tailored to fit Facebook’s evolving needs.
-As part of a campus-wide initiative, the structure will offer convenient access to the campus’s bus and bicycle service.
+As part of a campus-wide initiative, the structure offers convenient access to the campus’s bus and bicycle service.

-The garage will incorporate a 1 megawatt solar array on the roof and provide over 80 EV charging stations.
-Employees will access the structure via a card reader at the entrance, and dynamic signage at each level will provide real time parking availability and help guide them to an open space.
+The garage incorporates a 1 megawatt solar array on the roof and over 80 EV charging stations.
+Employees access the structure via a card reader at the entrance, and dynamic signage at each level provides real time parking availability and helps guide them to an open space.

-Because the structure is located in a floodplain, the Watry Design team designed a waterproof foundation and a structural system that would create a waterproof seal around the building.
-To maintain the seal, users will enter on the first elevated level.
+Because the structure is located in a floodplain, the Watry Design team designed a waterproof foundation and a structural system to create a waterproof seal around the building.
+To maintain the seal, users enter on the first elevated level.